JLP90/starter-academic/content/home/teaching.md

 ### "Attitudes and Emotions in Organizations"
 This is a graduate course in our Work and Organizational Psychology Master program.
-The course addresses how job-related attitudes and emotional experiences at work relate to experiences and behavior at work.
+The course addresses how job-related attitudes and emotional experiences at work relate to behavior at work.
 We cover topics such as job satisfaction, organizational commitment, justice theory, emotional labor, and emotional intelligence.
-A special focus is placed on critically evaluating the scientific literature about these topics.
+A special focus is placed on critically evaluating the scientific literature.